nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_s_and_r.md

 {% include custom/search.warnbanner.html %}

-These sections describe the sender and receiver requirements for ITK3 FHIR payloads
+These sections describe the sender and receiver requirements for ITK3 FHIR payloads.

 For the purpose of this specification:

-- A ITK3 FHIR Document payload is defined as below:
+- An ITK3 FHIR Document payload is defined as below:

 FHIR Resources can be used to build documents that represent a Composition: a set of coherent information that is a statement of healthcare information, particularly including clinical observations and services.
 A document is an immutable set of Resources with a fixed presentation that is authored and/or attested by humans, organizations and devices.